 In the ICCA, we are proposing the use of a modified version of a Deficit Round Robin scheduler.
 Apart from the fact that such a scheduler addresses all the aforementioned requirements (i.e. consistency, utilization, fairness, and attack resistance), we chose it for the fact that it is lightweight.
 For instance, it is the default option to efficiently handle a very large number of threads for the Linux kernel.

 The scheduler works as such: after messages are received, they are placed in the inbox.
 Each message is assigned a “work score” based on how many resources it consumes.
-Larger messages have larger scores, since they use more bandwidth.
-A message with a transaction containing 100 signatures has a higher score than a transaction with one signature, because it takes more resources validating the signatures.
+Larger messages have larger scores since they use more bandwidth.
+A message with a transaction containing 100 signatures has a higher score than a transaction with one signature because it takes more resources to validate the signatures.
 Essentially, the scheduler makes sure that a maximum number of resources are consumed per second.
 The researchers and engineers developing this have complete freedom to define this work function in order to tailor the algorithm to the exact needs of the IOTA network.

 The inbox of a node is divided up into queues, with a queue for every node in the network; a Deficit Round Robin scheduler can efficiently handle tens of thousands of queues.
 Messages are then placed in the queue of the node that issued the message.
 The scheduler visits each non-empty queue in a deterministic order.
 Each queue is assigned a quantity called “credit” to that node.
 When the scheduler visits a queue, it adds a certain priority value proportionally to the mana of the corresponding node ID.
 It then schedules messages from that node’s queue.
 Every time a message is scheduled and further processed, the message’s “work score” is deducted from the credit.
 When no more messages from N’s queue can be scheduled or the credit becomes negative, the scheduler moves onto the next queue.